rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 ::: warning NOTE
 This section is for people who feel comfortable with the command-line and firewalls.
 It is likely that these settings are too restrictive for many non-Smartnode applications.

+Be aware that Docker ignores rules set by `ufw`.
+Outbound restrictions will apply to [Native](node/native.html) Rocket Pool setups only.
+If you are running a [Standard](node/docker.html) Docker-based Rocket Pool setup, you can skip this section.
 :::

 The following commands will lock both in and outbound traffic to only the minimum requirements.